 Skin problems only affect about 10% of people with rheumatic fever.
 They can be tiny bumps under the skin (called subcutaneous nodules).
 Some people get pale red patches on their arms and tummy (called erythema marginatum).

-These skin problems are not serious and they fade away once the rheumatic fever goes away.
+These skin problems are not a serious symptom of rheumatic fever and they fade away once the rheumatic fever goes away.

 The treatment depends on which part of the body is affected.

-- For the joint pains, usually aspirin or ibuprofen is sufficient.
-They settle in a few weeks.
+- For the joint pains, usually aspirin or ibuprofen is sufficient to reduce inflammation.
+The pains settle in a few weeks.

 - For heart problems, a specialist doctor may need to prescribe medicines that relieve the strain on the heart.
 These are medicines like 'water' tablets (diuretics), angiotensin-converting enzyme (ACE) inhibitors and digoxin.
 Sometimes the damage to the heart valves is so bad that urgent heart surgery is needed.